-For example, Verruca Needling is one of the treatments we can offer.
-It is designed to make the immune system aware of the presence of the verruca through stimulation and is conducted under local anaesthesia.
+For example, Verruca Needling is one of the treatments we can offer and is designed to make the immune system aware of the presence of the verruca through stimulation, conducted under local anaesthesia.

 When the lesion is completely numb, the infected tissue can be broken down with a small needle.
-You do not feel this at all.
-Your foot stays numb for a couple of hours after, and you can get up and walk after surgery!
+The foot stays numb for a couple of hours afterwards, and you can get up and walk after surgery!

 Below are the before and after photos of a recalcitrant/long standing painful verruca which was successfully treated with one session of Verruca Needling.